 "I love to create a painting which makes such a connection with its viewer, that it becomes part of their life story."

 Amy Basnett is an Australian Artist with a passion for connecting abstract and contemporary art with people and incorporating interior design concepts into her overall compositions.
 Providing unique custom designed artworks for her clients and commissions are welcome.

 Focusing on colour, technique and design she works intuitively to create works that impart a feeling, emotion or positive reflection in the viewer.

-Meet Michelle Drougas.
-Michelle created the beautiful artwork I used for the Orange Bergamot Fragrance.
-It is the boldest of the artwork I chose and looks amazing.
+Michelle created the beautiful artwork used for the Orange Bergamot Fragrance.
+It is the boldest of the artworks I chose and looks amazing.
 Also the orange bergamot diffusers are so popular that I am always running out - so lots of you must be enjoying you own piece of her art in your home.
 You can find more of Michelle's work on Bluethumb.

-Meet Laura Horn.
-Laura is the creative behind the artwork "Radiant" which I used for the Golden Amber packaging.
+Laura is the creative behind the artwork "Radiant" which was for the Golden Amber packaging.
 As soon as I saw the piece I knew that it was perfect for the fragrance.